tsunami416604/azure-docs.hu-hu/articles/cognitive-services/Content-Moderator/image-lists-quickstart-dotnet.md

         return result;
     }

-## <a name="add-code-to-simulate-the-use-of-an-image-list"></a>Adja hozzá a kódot egy képlistában használatát szimulálása
+## <a name="add-code-to-simulate-the-use-of-an-image-list"></a>Adja hozzá a kódot egy képlista használatának szimulálása

 Adja hozzá a következő kódot a **fő** metódust.

-Ez a kód szimulálja nagy része a definiálása és kezelése a listában, valamint képernyő lemezképekhez lista segítségével elvégezhető műveletek.
-A naplózási szolgáltatások lehetővé teszik az SDK-hívásokat a tartalom moderátor szolgáltatás által létrehozott válasz objektumok megjelenítéséhez.
+Ez a kód szimulálja számos, a művelet, amely a definiálása és kezelése a listában, valamint listájának képernyőképek a használatával elvégezhető.
+A naplózási szolgáltatások lehetővé teszi a válaszobjektumok hozta a Content Moderator Service SDK-hívásokat.

     // Create the text writer to use for logging, and cache a static reference to it. using (StreamWriter outputWriter = new StreamWriter(OutputFile))